rasika-ambure57/FoodieDelightWebApp/README.md

 # FoodieDelightWebApp

 Food delivery app.
 It manages different Restaurants and their menus.
 UI framework - React JS.
+Latest Version 18 used.
+Material UI and DOM version 6.
+This webApp is responsive.

 Functionality for Restaurant Admin :
 - Add new Restaurant to platform